JamesAndrewJackson13/pokeemerald/feature_list.md

 ## Hidden Power Type in Summary Screen (FEATURE_HIDDENPOWERTYPEINSUMMARYSCREEN)
 * Shows what type Hidden Power is on the Summary Screen

+## Pokemon Nickname via the Menu (FEATURE_NICKNAMEPOKEMONINMENU)
+* Lets you change a Pokemon's nickname via the menu

 # ITEMS
 ## Item Descriptions on Pick-Up